 Where to stay:

 I’m unwilling to give away Bordeaux’s best kept secret as I want to make sure to get a room there the next time I’m back.
 But here goes.
 It’s called Le Chambre chez Dupont and is run by the very charming Pierre-Jean.
-We found this glorious guesthouse online and knew we had to stay there.
 It has only eight rooms and two suites so as you can imagine it books up pretty quickly.
 Each room is uniquely decorated with its own theme, and with so much care, love and attention to detail.
-It’s located close to the groovy Chartrons area.
+It’s located in the groovy Chartrons district.

 Our room was called Placide and we loved it.
 Stripped brick on one wall, amazing antique style mirrors, books, little quirky sculptures and art everywhere.
 As it’s a small hotel they do not serve breakfast but the hotel is a few minutes’ walk from loads of great places to eat.
 But we never went hungry as each room is furnished with its own proper coffee machine, with a tin of coffee capsules next to it, a kettle, a great selection of teas, bottles of water and orange juice and best of all, a little basket of cakes which are all replenished every day.
 And each room has a fridge to keep the water and juice cool.
 Not only that but each room has a corkscrew, a sharp knife and two proper wine glasses.
 Everything you may possibly need while staying in a hotel for a few days.
 It had a really powerful shower, huge new fluffy towels and l’Occitane products.
 The bed was super-comfy with really nice linen.
 He even left a little decanter of liqueur in our room for us.
 A very nice touch and a perfect stay.